Anfinsen55/Vigilance360/README.md

 # Motion-Sencing-Security-camera
-A program that converts your program to a smart motion sensing camera which will be used for security purposes.
+A program that converts your computer to a smart motion sensing camera which will be used for security purposes.
 It also has a in build chatbot .